 We are Zakiyyah Alexander, Bekah Brunstetter, Sheila Callaghan, Carla Ching, Annah Feinberg, Sarah Gubbins, Laura Jacqmin, Joy Meads, Kelly Miller, Meg Miroshnik, Daria Polatin, Tanya Saracho, and Marisa Wegrzyn.

 SHEILA CALLAGHAN is a NY and LA based playwright, founding member of the Obie winning playwright’s organization 13P, and New Dramatists alum.
 Plays include Scab, Crumble (Lay Me Down, Justin Timberlake), Dead City, That Pretty Pretty; Or, The Rape Play, Everything You Touch, Elevada, and Women Laughing Alone With Salad.
 She is published with Playscripts and Samuel French, and several of her collected works are published with Counterpoint Press.
-Sheila is currently a writer/producer on the Showtime comedy Shameless. sheilacallaghan.com @sheilacalla
+Sheila is currently a writer/producer on the Showtime comedy Shameless. http://www.sheilacallaghan.com/

 SARAH GUBBINS hails from Chicago.
 Her plays include The Kid Thing (Jeff Award and Edgerton Foundation New American Play Award), fml: how Carson McCullers saved my life, Fair Use, The Drinking Problem, and Cocked.
 She’s has been a Carl J. Djerassi Fellow and Jerome Fellow.
 Currently she’s a Core Writer of the Playwrights’ Center.
 She holds a M.F.A. from Northwestern University in Writing for the Screen + Stage.
 She lives in Los Angeles.

 JOY MEADS is Literary Manager/Artistic Engagement Strategist at Center Theatre Group.
 Recent dramaturgy credits include Forever by Dael Orlandersmith, Marjorie Prime by Jordan Harrison (2015 Pulitzer Prize finalist), The Royale by Marco Ramirez, & Radiate by Daniel Alexander Jones.
 Previously, Joy was Literary Manager at Steppenwolf Theatre Company and Associate Artistic Director at California Shakespeare Theater.
 Joy has also developed plays with NYTW, Berkeley Rep, Denver Center, the O’Neill, Portland Center Stage, South Coast Rep, & Campo Santo, among others.

-Tanya Saracho was born in Los Mochis, Sinaloa, México.
+TANYA SARACHO was born in Los Mochis, Sinaloa, México.
 She is a playwright and Television Writer who’s worked on How To Get Away With Murder, HBO’s Looking, & Girls, and Devious Maids.
-Named “Best New Playwright” by Chicago Magazine, Saracho has had plays produced at: Primary Stages in NYC (upcoming), 2nd Stage in NYC, Denver Theatre Center, Oregon Shakespeare Festival, The Goodman Theater, Steppenwolf Theater, Teatro Vista, Teatro Luna, Fountain Theater, Clubbed Thumb, NEXT Theater and 16th Street Theater.
+She is creating and has been tapped as showrunner by Starz for “Pour Vida,” a series in development.
+Named “Best New Playwright” by Chicago Magazine, Saracho has had plays produced at: Primary Stages in NYC, 2nd Stage in NYC, Denver Theatre Center, Oregon Shakespeare Festival, The Goodman Theater, Steppenwolf Theater, Teatro Vista, Teatro Luna, Fountain Theater, Clubbed Thumb, NEXT Theater and 16th Street Theater.
 Saracho was named one of nine national Latino “Luminarios” by Café magazine and given the first “Revolucionario” Award in Theater by the National Museum of Mexican Art.
 She is the founder of Teatro Luna (the first all-Latina Theatre Company in the nation, now defunct) as well as the founder of ALTA (Alliance of Latino Theatre Artists).
-She is currently in development with STARZ and under commission with: South Coast Repertory Theatre and Two Rivers Theatre.
+Saracho is currently in development with Big Beach Films for a project about brujería and under commission with: South Coast Repertory Theatre and Two Rivers Theatre.